Our mission is to preserve, protect, and provide public access to the records and heritage of Contra Costa County.

 Remember, we are staffed largely by volunteers, so we may not always be open the entire time.
 To be sure we are open, please call ahead at (925) 229-1042.
 We are also available via email at "email@example.com".

-The Contra Costa County Historical Society's new exhibit, Justice and Judges: The History of the Law in Contra Costa County, is now open.
+Come see the Contra Costa County Historical Society's current exhibit, Justice and Judges: The History of the Law in Contra Costa County.
 The exhibit is in honor of Judge Richard Arnason and features artifacts and court documents that belonged to him, as well as a brief history of the Judicial system as it has evolved in Contra Costa County.

 Looking for a gift for that hard-to-buy for history buff?
 The History Center offers a wide variety of books, photographs and services that they will just love.
 A membership in the Contra Costa County Historical Society makes a great gift too.
 For details on Society membership, whether for yourself or as a gift, please click here.